dfelinto/blender-manual/manual/render/eevee/materials/nodes_support.rst

    Random per Island is not supported.

 Attribute
    Defaults to active UV layer.
-Only "density", "color", "flame" and "temperature" built-in attributes are supported.
+Only "density", "color", "flame" and "temperature" built-in Geometry attributes are supported.
 UVs and Color Attributes are supported.
+   Only up to 8 Object or Instancer attributes per material (both types share the same limit), and 512 View Layer attributes per scene are supported.

 Bevel
    Not supported.